Ordförklaringar:

 Checklist for sponsor responsibility (In Swedish) External link.

-GCP requires the sponsor to perform a risk analysis of the clinical trial of a medicinal product and, based on this, to assess the risks to be managed and the quality control of the trial.
-More information can be found in ICH E6 R2.
+In accordance with ICH-GCP, the sponsor must perform a risk assessment of the clinical trial and, based on this, determine which risks need to be managed and how quality control of the trial should be carried out.
+Further information is available in ICH-GCP E6.

 Monitor